 The Fitness Reality X Class Light Commerical Rack is surprisingly impressive for the price point boasting a heavy-duty 2″x 3″ frame with a huge max capacity of 1500lb; you won’t be outgrowing this rack any time soon.

 What I also liked about this rack is the lat attachment.
 Many of the plate loaded lat attachments suffer from low weight capacities.
-The X Class’s 360lb weight capacity is excellent and similar in capacity to stand-alone high-end cable machines.
+The X Class’s 360lb weight capacity for their lat pulldown is excellent and similar in capacity to stand-alone high-end cable machines.

 If your serious about your lifting, the X Class is a great choice.
 It’s also priced very competitively and backed by a decent warranty.

-If you have been looking for a heavy-duty rack, one that will last years of use, and you want to avoid the high price tags of the Rouge racks, then the Fitness Reality X Class should prove to be a welcome addition to your home gym.
+If you have been looking for a heavy-duty rack, one that will last years of use, and you want to avoid the Rouge racks’ high price tags, then the Fitness Reality X Class should prove to be a welcome addition to your home gym.